ergo/revealprez/README.md

 Usage:

-First build the binary either directly or by `build.sh` script (min. go version required is 1.16)
+First build the binary either directly or by `build.sh` script (min. go version required is 1.16).
+Sh script will build binaries for windows, linux and OSX.

     # build the presentation
     ./revealprez_linux_amd64 build --input-dir=presentation